The List of Kanye West Albums in Order of Release

 20. Saint Pablo

-“The Life of Pablo,” Kanye West’s seventh studio album, arrived on February 14, 2016, via GOOD Music and Def Jam Recordings.
-Recorded over three years in various locations, including Italy, Mexico, Canada, and the United States, West collaborated with a diverse group of producers, with Rick Rubin and Noah Goldstein serving as co-executive producers.
-The album featured an array of guest vocalists, including The-Dream, Rihanna, Chance the Rapper, and Kendrick Lamar.
-Leading up to its release, the album’s title and tracklist underwent multiple changes, and West premiered an early version at Madison Square Garden.
+“The Life of Pablo” is the seventh studio album by Kanye West, released on February 14, 2016, by GOOD Music and Def Jam Recordings.
+It was recorded across three years in studios in Italy, Mexico, Canada, and the United States.
+West worked with a multitude of different producers, including co-executive producers Rick Rubin and Noah Goldstein.
+Guest vocalists on the album included The-Dream, Rihanna, Chance the Rapper, and Kendrick Lamar.

 8. Ye (2018)